SayaliNilangekar/cmpe-255-music-decade-prediction/README.md

 The dataset* necessary to run these files can be found at the following website: https://archive.ics.uci.edu/ml/datasets/yearpredictionmsd

 *NOTE: Due to the large file size of the dataset, we are unable to upload the dataset directly to GitHub.
-Therefore, please downlaod the dataset from the aforementioned website.
+Therefore, please download the dataset from the aforementioned website.